zirid/pytorch/docs/source/jit.rst

 This section details the changes to TorchScript in PyTorch 1.2.
 If you are new to TorchScript you can skip this section.
 There are two main changes to the TorchScript API with PyTorch 1.2.

-1. ``torch.jit.script`` will now attempt to recursively compile functions, methods, and classes that it encounters.
+1. :func:`torch.jit.script <torch.jit.script>` will now attempt to recursively compile functions, methods, and classes that it encounters.
 Once you call ``torch.jit.script``, compilation is "opt-out", rather than "opt-in".